 Atlanta, GA 30341-5565

-Georgia law, specifically Section 7-1-706 (a) of the Official Code of Georgia, limits the fee charged by licensees for cashing any check to the greater of $5.00 or:
+Georgia law, specifically Section 7-1-707(f) of the Official Code of Georgia, limits the fee charged by licensees for cashing any check to the greater of $5.00 or:

-Ten percent (10%) of the face amount of personal checks drawn by individuals against their personal account or money orders;
+Ten percent (10%) of the face amount of personal checks or money orders drawn against the account of an individual;

-Five percent (5%) of the face amount of all other checks.
+Five percent (5%) of the face amount of all other checks/payment instruments.